adampwells/rust-pi/README.md

 Now `scp` the binary to the Pi and run it!

 ## Github Actions Build
 See the `.github/workflows/cross-compile.yml` file for the build steps.
-The build is triggered on every push to the `main` branch.
+The build is triggered on every tag starting with "v".